ericyang789/Parallel-Compute-Project/README.md

 explain some formulas/sections

 ### Code profiling
+We have profiled the execution time of the main sections of our code in order to identify the biggest bottlenecks.
+With this information we aimed to guide our parallelization efforts in a logical manner, focusing on the code sections that take most of the execution time.
+The following table shows the percentage of time taken for each of the main sections of the code.

 | Function | Time Taken (%) |
 | --- | --- |
 | PCA - subtract_col_means  |  0.09%  |